 The presence of nitrogen in ancient muds adds to the mounting geochemical and fossil evidence that points to the presence of life on early Earth.
 (See the Resources section below to learn about other evidences for early life on Earth.)
 It looks like life appeared on Earth as soon as our planet could sustain it.
 In fact, a case can be made that life could not have originated and persisted on Earth prior to 3.8 billion years ago.
 This constraint means that life must have originated within a geological instant.

 Both the geochemical and fossil evidence indicate that Earth’s first life was microbial in nature.
-Though morphologically simple, the geochemical data indicates that this life was biochemically diverse and complex.
-There are good reasons to think that the first life-forms could engage in a wide range of metabolic activities, including photosynthesis, methanogenesis, methanotrophism, and sulfur disproportionation.
+Though morphologically simple, the geochemical data indicates this life was biochemically diverse and complex.
+There are good reasons to think that the first life-forms could engage in a wide range of metabolic activities including: photosynthesis, methanogenesis, methanotrophism, and sulfur disproportionation.
 While far from conclusive, the biogenic nitrogen in the ancient muds suggests that Earth’s first life also had the capacity to fix nitrogen.

 Evidence for Evolution or Creation?